 Pill burden affects quality of life

 20 Sep 2016.
-NUS pharmacists discover that the quality of life of pre-dialysis patients may be affected more by pill burden than complications associated with chronic kidney disease (CKD).
+NUS pharmacists have discovered that the quality of life of pre-dialysis patients may be affected more by pill burden than complications associated with chronic kidney disease (CKD).

 Patients with CKD commonly experience multiple complications such as anaemia and bone disease.
 Their quality of life is often adversely affected.
 A research team led by Prof Priscilla HOW from the Department of Pharmacy, NUS studied the relationship between anaemia and bone disease, and the quality of life in CKD patients.
 The research team also included members from NUH’s Division of Nephrology.
 Their results showed that neither anaemia nor bone disease impacted the quality of life in pre-dialysis patients with CKD.
 More interestingly, they found that patients with bone disease who had a high pill burden experienced a poorer quality of life.
 This finding is of great importance to clinicians as reducing the number of pills for these patients could potentially improve their quality of life.